The Tour du Mont Blanc Hike: Your Alpine Summer Challenge

 Looking for your next alpine adventure?
 Pack away your skis and dig out your walking boots, we’ve got a summer challenge for the most intrepid of holidaymakers.

 There are several well trudged Alpine hiking routes to choose from, including the Haute Route which travels from Chamonix to Zermatt.
 We’ve picked a long distance route with incredible views and interesting sights to see along the way.
-Covering the French, Italian and Swiss Alps, you get a little bit of everything on this exploration of Mont Blanc.
+Covering France, Italy and Switzerland, you get a little bit of everything on this exploration of Mont Blanc.

 We’ve put together an itinerary covering the highest peaks of Mont Blanc.
-To experience the full beauty of the area, hiking in the Alps is the perfect adventure.
+To experience the full beauty of the area, the Tour du Mont Blanc hike is the perfect adventure.

 Time to get planning…